n00b69/woa-op7/guide/1-partition.md

 ```

 ### Partitioning guide
-> Your Xiaomi Mi 8 may have different storage sizes.
+> Your device may have different storage sizes.
 This guide uses the values of the 128GB model as an example.
 When relevant, the guide will mention if other values can or should be used.

 #### Unmount data
 ```cmd